Project updates

 What work will be done?

-Council will now install 40kW oil-free air-cooled compressors in a new control building and these will deliver up to 240 litres per second of air through a submerged distribution pipe in the bottom of the reservoir.
+Council will now install 75kW oil-free air-cooled compressors in a new control building and these will deliver up to 240 litres per second (free air delivery) of air through a submerged distribution pipe (or sparge) in the bottom of the reservoir.

-The 90mm diameter pipe is located in the valley of the reservoir along the original North branch river course and has a number of discharge nozzles allowing free air distribution of bubble plumes to increase oxygen saturation within the reservoir.
+The 90mm diameter sparge is located in the valley of the reservoir along the original North branch river course and has a number of discharge nozzles allowing the distribution of bubble plumes to encourage natural mixing, which will increase oxygen saturation within the reservoir.

-To assist with location and maintenance of the pipe delivery system, mooring buoys will be installed also serving to anchor the buoyancy pipe that holds the distribution pipe off the reservoir floor.
+To assist with location and maintenance of the pipe delivery system, mooring buoys will be installed also serving to anchor the a second pipe which contains a heavy chain that either holds the sparge close to the reservoir floor, or allows it to be lifted to the surface for maintenance.

 A power supply upgrade is required and will extend a new cable to a new transformer provided by Network Tasman.